dmpstats/Standardise_Formats_and_Calculate_Basic_Statistics/README.md

 ## Description

 This MoveApp contains settings to perform several basic cleaning processes and generation of extra columns of data.
-For example, using standardized names, binning the data to intervals of predefined duration and adding a speed column.
+For example, using standardized names, thinning the data and adding a speed column.
 This processing may also be useful for merging data from multiple studies of differing tag types.
 The user may specify any combination of the processes detailed below.

 ## Documentation